 - The new net proceeds calculation,

 - A de minimis exception to subsidy repayment when the amount is subject to repayment is $2,500 or less, and

 - The use of a proxy method based on sales price to determine whether the subsequent homebuyer is a low- or moderate-income household.
 This may result in an exception to repayment.

 We encourage members and sponsors to review our brief recorded video providing guidance on how to complete the repayment worksheet.
 Members and sponsors may also refer to the instructions tab of the repayment worksheet.

 Please see below for a summary of the significant changes effective January 1, 2021.
 If you would like more details, check out our Final AHP Rule presentation.

-These reflect only select changes to the AHP regulations, effective December 28, 2019, and is not a complete analysis of the Final AHP Rule.
+These reflect only select changes to the AHP regulations and is not a complete analysis of the Final AHP Rule.

 Final AHP Rule

 Questions?
 Contact Community Investment at 312-565-5824 or email@example.com.